Womanism: Spirituality and womanist theology

 Womanist spirituality has six identifying characteristics—it is eclectic, synthetic, holistic, personal, visionary, and pragmatic.
 It draws from its resources and uses the summation of said resources to create a whole from multiple parts.
 Although it is ultimately defined by self, womanist spirituality envisions the larger picture and exists to solve problems and end injustice.
 Emilie Townes, a womanist theologian, further asserts that womanist spirituality grows out of individual and communal reflection on African-American faith and life.
 She explains that it is not grounded in the notion that spirituality is a force but rather a practice separate from who we are moment by moment.

 One of the main characteristics of womanism is its religious aspect, commonly thought of as Christian.
 This connotation portrays spiritual Black womanists as "church going" women who play a vital role in the operation of the church.
 In William's article "Womanist Spirituality Defined" she discusses how womanist spirituality is directly connected to an individual's experiences with God.
 For instance, Williams declares that "the use of the term spirituality in this paper speaks of the everyday experiences of life and the way in which we relate to and interpret God at work in those experiences".

 This connotation is disputed in Monica Coleman's Roundtable Discussion: "Must I Be a Womanist?" where she focuses on the shortcomings of womanism that result from how individuals have historically described womanism.
 This holistic discussion of womanism is the result of a roundtable discussion.
 Coleman, who initiated the discussion, describes her thoughts on why she prefers Black feminism as opposed to womanism, and she also discusses the limited scope that womanist religious scholarship embodies.
 Coleman offers deep insight into the spiritual aspect of womanism when she declares that, "Intentionally or not, womanists have created a Christian hegemonic discourse within the field".

 Here Coleman argues that the majority of womanists have defined womanist spirituality as Christian.
-A specific example of this occurs in Walker's "Everyday Use", when the mother suddenly gains the courage to take a stand against her spoiled daughter as she declares, "When I looked at her like that something hit me in the top of my head and ran down to the soles of my feet.
+A specific example of this occurs in Alice Walker's "Everyday Use", when the mother suddenly gains the courage to take a stand against her spoiled daughter as she declares, "When I looked at her like that something hit me in the top of my head and ran down to the soles of my feet.
 Just like when I'm in church and the spirit of God touches me and I get happy and shout".

 However, Coleman provides a counter example to this assumption, writing: "How, for example, might a womanist interpret the strength Tina Turner finds in Buddhism and the role her faith played in helping her to leave a violent relationship?"
 Coleman believes that the assumption of Christianity as the default in womanism is a limited view.
 She asserts that Womanist religious scholarship has the ability to spread across a variety of paradigms and traditions, and can represent and support a radical womanist spirituality.